nainemom/win7/src/apps/ProgramFiles/Readme.md

+## utility applications
+### utility related applications files will be here
-Additional Programs(.vue files) to be loaded at runtime
+.vue files only which will be loaded at runtime